-Ron Emery is Chief Executive Officer and Founder of icrunchdata.
-Since 2003, he has led brand and product development, including online operations and digital media strategy.
+Ron Emery is the President of icrunchdata.
+He has leads brand and product development, including online operations and digital media strategy.
 His mission is to thoughtfully connect the human side of data, while driving the company's innovative vision and growth.

 Ron, this is the first time we've interviewed you.
 Let's start with the latest news...